 Creative Sensor Inc. (the "Company") was incorporated as a company limited by shares under the provisions of the Company Act of the Republic of China (R.O.C.).
-The Company is primarily engaged in manufacturing and trading of image sensor and its electronic components.
+The Company and its subsidiaries (collectively referred herein as the "Group") are primarily engaged in manufacturing and trading of image sensor and its electronic components.
 Starting from May 17, 2005, the Company's stock was officially listed on the Taiwan Stock Exchange.